floweredscarf/su25/labs/lab12/index.md

 ![](img/RBtree-13.svg){: style="max-height: 250px;" }

-Just like how pushing up a key in a 2-3 tree may result in overstuffing the parent node, performing these transformations may *also* violate an LLRB invariant, giving us one of these three cases again.
+Just like how pushing up a element in a 2-3 tree may result in overstuffing the parent node, performing these transformations may *also* violate an LLRB invariant, giving us one of these three cases again.
 We resolve these cases until we either: